docbyte-com/nuxeo-core/docker/nuxeo/README.md

 ## Image Content

-Based on CentOS 7, it includes:
+Based on Oracle Linux 7, it includes:

 - OpenJDK.
 - A bare Nuxeo server without any package installed.